1964 United States presidential election in New Jersey

 The 1964 United States presidential election in New Jersey took place on November 3, 1964.
 All 50 states and the District of Columbia, were part of the 1964 United States presidential election.
 Voters chose 17 electors to the Electoral College, which selected the president and vice president.

 New Jersey was won overwhelmingly by the Democratic nominees, incumbent President Lyndon B. Johnson of Texas and his running mate Senator Hubert H. Humphrey of Minnesota.
 Johnson and Humphrey defeated the Republican nominees, Senator Barry Goldwater of Arizona and his running mate Congressman William E. Miller of New York.
+This is the only time the Democratic nominee won each of New Jersey’s 21 counties, and the second of two times that a Republican failed to win any county after 1912.
+This was the last time each county in New Jersey voted for the same presidential candidate until Republican President Richard Nixon’s landslide 1972 re-election.

 Johnson carried New Jersey in a landslide with 65.61% of the vote to Goldwater’s 33.86%, a margin of 31.75%.
 Johnson also swept all twenty-one of New Jersey’s counties, the only time a Democratic presidential nominee has ever done so.
 Johnson was the first Democrat to ever carry Ocean County since it was created in 1850.
 He was also the first Democrat since Woodrow Wilson in 1912 to carry Monmouth and Morris Counties and the first since Wilson in 1916 to carry Sussex County, whilst the counties of Bergen, Cape May, Hunterdon and Somerset went Democratic for the first time since FDR‘s 1936 landslide against Alf Landon.

 Johnson broke 60% of the vote in 15 counties, and 70% in 4: Hudson, Mercer, Middlesex, and Cumberland, besides falling just short of the mark in Essex County, where Johnson received 69.9%.
 Hudson would be the most Democratic county, giving Johnson 73.5% of the vote.
 Goldwater’s strongest county was rural Sussex County, where he received 45.2% of the vote to Johnson’s 54.8%.

 New Jersey in this era was usually a swing state with a slight Republican lean.
 But this normal pattern was broken in 1964, as Goldwater’s staunch conservatism led many moderate Northeastern Republicans to view Goldwater as an extremist and defect to the Democrats that year.
 As Johnson won a massive landslide nationally, normally GOP-leaning New Jersey’s result would even be almost 10% more Democratic than the national average.
 This was also the last time New Jersey would go to a Democratic candidate for president until 1992, after which the state has always gone Democratic.